ubc-stat-grad/ubc-stat-grad.github.io/grad-seminars.markdown

 # Graduate student seminars: by graduate students for graduate students

-**Note:** (Spring 2022.)
-Graduate student seminars have been paused until we return to in-person instruction.
-Check back soon!

 While the department has [its own seminar series](https://www.stat.ubc.ca/events-calendar), the graduate students at UBC statistics also run their own seminars, which have a much more relaxed and informal tone.